emersonrp/fallout.bas/README.md

 ### What are these files?

 ``fallout.cmd`` - Actual compiled version of the program using [Misosys' EnhComp BASIC Compiler](https://www.tim-mann.org/misosys.html#down).
-This is experimental, but works for you, it's going to be the best experience.
+This is experimental, but if it works for you, it's going to be the best experience.

-``fallout.bas`` - The tokenized BASIC file for LS-DOS 6 BASIC.
+``fallout.bas`` - The tokenized BASIC file for LS-DOS / TRSDOS 6 BASIC.
 This will work for sure, but will be slower and less responsive than the compiled version, and slightly harder to use.

 ``fallout.txt`` - The BASIC source code.
 This is for if you want to hack on it yourself, though you can also use it to run the program in BASIC if you don't mind waiting a few extra seconds at startup.